-IDENTIFYING INFORMATION Name: Potentially avoidable emergency department (ED) visits Short/Other Names: General Practitioner Sensitive Condition visits BACKGROUND, INTERPRETATION AND BENCHMARKS Description: Note the description will be updated for the new calculation The average number of potentially avoidable ED visits by a patient panel.
+IDENTIFYING INFORMATION Name: Potentially avoidable emergency department (ED) visits Short/Other Names: General Practitioner Sensitive Condition visits В ACKGROUND, INTERPRETATION AND BENCHMARKS Description: Note the description will be updated for the new calculation The average number of potentially avoidable ED visits by a patient panel.
 A potentially avoidable ED visit is an emergency department (ED) visit for a condition (diagnosis) that occurs more than 100 times over the fiscal years 2002/2003 to 2009/10, and has a less than one percent (1%) likelihood of resulting in a patient being admitted as an inpatient.
 The percentage of potentially avoidable ED visits grouped by time of day.
 There are three groupings: Monday to Friday, 7AM to 5PM [Day] Monday to Friday, 5:01PM to 9PM, and Saturday-Sunday, 7AM to 5PM All other hours (Overnight, Weekend evenings, Statutory holidays) Rationale: To provide information on how the patient panel utilizes emergency department services for conditions that could be treated in a primary care setting.
 Potentially avoidable ED visits represent an indirect measure of access to primary healthcare.
 Interpretation: A lower value is desirable.
 Target/Benchmark: No benchmarks have been identified.
-INDICATOR CALCULATION Calculation: Description A. Average GPSC visits = Sum of individual patients' potentially avoidable visits Total number of patients in physician panel B. Percentage of GPSC visits by time of day = /Sum of individual patients' potentially avoidable visits by time $\left(\frac{\text{Sam of intervious patients potentially avoidable visits by time}}{\text{Total number of patients in physician panel}}\right) \times 100$ Type of Measure A. Average B. Percentage Adjustment Applied
+INDICATOR CALCULATION Calculation: Description A. Average GPSC visits = Sum of individual patients' potentially avoidable visits Total number of patients in physician panel B. Percentage of GPSC visits by time of day = $\left(\frac{\text{Sum of individual patients' potentially avoidable visits by time}}{The last of the second $ Total number of patients in physician panel / Type of Measure A. Average B. Percentage Adjustment Applied

 None.

 Denominator: Description The number of patients in the physician panel.
 The physician patient panel is based on either assignment by the HQCA algorithm or a confirmed patient list (CPL) submitted by the physician.

 Inclusion Criteria

 Patient list specifically submitted by physician.

 Patients assigned to a physician based on the HQCA algorithm (Proxy panel).

 Exclusions Patients not assigned to physician by the HQCA algorithm or patients not on list submitted by physician.

 Limitations & Technical Notes

 Numerator: Description The sum of all individual patients' potentially avoidable emergency department (ED) visits.

 Inclusion Criteria

 Emergency department visits are identified by the MIS_CODE 71310 (the first 5 digits of the MIS functional code).

 A valid potentially avoidable ED visit is identified by the first 3 digits of the following ICD-10 diagnostic codes (the DXCODE1 field in the NACRS dataset):

 A56, A59, A63, A64 (Infections with a Predominantly Sexual Mode of Transmission)

-A74 (Other Diseases Caused by Chlamydiae)
+• A74 (Other Diseases Caused by Chlamydiae)

 B06, B07, B08, B09 (Viral Infections Characterized by Skin and Mucous Membrane Lesions)

-o B30 (Other Viral Diseases)
+B30 (Other Viral Diseases)

-o B35, B36, B37, B48 (Mycoses)
+• B35, B36, B37, B48 (Mycoses)

-o B65, B80, B82, B83 (Protozoal Diseases)
+B65, B80, B82, B83 (Protozoal Diseases)

 o B85, B86, B88, B89 (Pediculosis, Acariasis, and Other Infestations)

-o C44 (Malignant Neoplasms)
+C44 (Malignant Neoplasms)

-o D04 (In Situ Neoplasms)
+D04 (In Situ Neoplasms)

-o D16, D17, D22, D23, D24 (Benign Neoplasms)
+D16, D17, D22, D23, D24 (Benign Neoplasms)

 E29 (Disorders of Other Endocrine Glands)

 G43 (Episodic and Paroxysmal Disorders)

-o G56 (Nerve, Root and Plexus Disorders)
+G56 (Nerve, Root and Plexus Disorders)

 H00, H01, H04 (Disorders of Eyelid, Lacrimal System and Orbit)